Shepparton Football Club

 The Shepparton Football Netball Club, nicknamed the Bears, is an Australian rules football and netball club in the Goulburn Valley Football League.
-The team, known as the "Bears", (once known as the "maroons"), are based in Shepparton and play their home games at the Deakin Reserve, the premier football ground in the town.
+The Shepparton Bears, a local football team, play their home games at Deakin Reserve, Shepparton's premier football ground.
+The Bears, once known as the Maroons, are based in Shepparton.
 They share the ground with the Shepparton United Football Club.

 History

-Football was played locally in and around Shepparton from the early 1880s, it was not until the formation of Goulburn Valley District Football Association in 1894 that a coherent competitive framework for the sport emerged.